MicrosoftDocs/win32/desktop-src/TermServ/imsrdpclienttransportsettings2-gatewaypreauthserveraddr.md

 - MsTscAx.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # IMsRdpClientTransportSettings2::GatewayPreAuthServerAddr property

 Specifies or retrieves the web address of the pre-authentication server, which is used for the Remote Desktop Gateway (RD Gateway) one-time password (OTP) feature.

 This property is read/write.